I missed the fried apple pies, the wraps and the fried fish filet.

 30. Fruit & Walnut Salad

-The Fruit & Walnut Salad was launched in the US in 2005 as a lighter alternative to desserts like the McFlurry, and it was completely unlike anything else sold at McDonald's at the time.
+The Fruit & Walnut Salad was launched in the US in 2005 as a lighter alternative to desserts like the McFlurry, and it was unlike anything else sold at McDonald's at the time.
 Wholesome and filling, it featured apple slices, red grapes, candied walnuts and low-fat yogurt.
 Customers actually enjoyed it – so much so that it stayed around until 2013.

 29. Artisan Grilled Chicken Sandwich